Eminis31/Ethical-Hacking-Lab/Lab3.md

 # Domain Reconnaissance (Passive) Summary

-This document provides a concise summary of reconnaissance data collected using WHOIS,NSLOOKUP and DNS lookups for the domain **github.com**.
+This document provides a concise summary of reconnaissance data collected using WHOIS and DNS lookups for the domain **github.com**.

 ---